gillesdegottex/percivaltts/README.md

 Based on Python/Theano/Lasagne, using Wasserstein GAN and training regularization to optimise 2D convolutional layers.

-It uses [Merlin](https://github.com/CSTR-Edinburgh/merlin) for the input binary labels computation and [PML vocoder](https://github.com/gillesdegottex/pulsemodel) for the waveform synthesis.
+It uses [Merlin](https://github.com/CSTR-Edinburgh/merlin) scripts to generate the text labels and features using festival.
+The [PML vocoder](https://github.com/gillesdegottex/pulsemodel) is used for the waveform synthesis.

 <br/><br/>